caiofcm/filter_pandoc_run_py/README.md

 [![Python version](https://img.shields.io/pypi/pyversions/filter_pandoc_run_py.svg)](https://pypi.org/project/filter_pandoc_run_py/)
 [![Development Status](https://img.shields.io/pypi/status/filter_pandoc_run_py.svg)](https://pypi.org/project/filter_pandoc_run_py/)

 *filter_pandoc_run_py* is a [pandoc] filter for execute python codes written in `CodeBlocks` or inline `Code`.
 It receives the print statement output and place it to the markdown converted file.
-Also, it save any created pyplot figure to a folder and include it as a Image.
+Also, it save any created pyplot figure to a folder and include it as an image.
 Code has to be **trusted**

 [pandoc]: http://pandoc.org/